 - Finding Your Own North Star – Claiming the Life You Were Meant to Live

 - Finding Your Way in a Wild New World: Reclaim Your True Nature to Claim the Life You Want

 - Steering By Starlight: The Science and Magic of Finding Your Destiny

 Martha says the main reason people seek coaching is change.
 “Either they’re in the middle of change and don’t know what to expect, or they need to change and can’t make it happen.”

-If you feel anxious, unsupported or depressed about a particular part of your life, these are signs that coaching might be needed.
+If you feel anxious, unsupported, or depressed about something in your life, these are signs that coaching might be needed.
 “There’s no shortage of symptoms because the way your true self-signifies it needs support is to create unhappiness and discontent,” Beck says.

 So even one of the most successful life coaches in the country says that with some knowledge, comes wisdom about ourselves – and the ability to coach ourselves.